ezekielaquino/Pointer3000/README.md

 # Plans

-- Add something like a 'listenIf' option which only updates values if it evaluates to true.
 - More values e.g. adjacent, opposite and corresponding angles
 - point relative to a parent element
 - any suggestions?